Armavir, Armenia: Demographics

 Upon its foundation in 1931, the town was originally populated by Armenians from Javakheti, Shirak and Zangezur.
 Later, Yazidis, Kurds and Assyrians from the nearby villages have also settled in Armavir.
 Many Armenians from Iran, Syria and Lebanon were resettled in Armavir during the 1950s and 1960s, as part of the Armenian repatriation process.

 The town's population reached its peak with around 47,000 during the final years of the Soviet Union.
 Following the independence of Armenia and the resulting economic crisis, it has drastically declined, showing 32,034 in the 2001 census, 29,319 in the 2011 census, and around 28,900 as per the 2016 official estimate.

-The town's Saint Gregory of Narek Church was opened on 30 May 2014 and named after Saint Gregory of Narek.
-Since its consecration in 2014, the church became the seat of the Diocese of Armavir of the Armenian Apostolic Church.

-The healthcare in the town is served by the Armavir Medical Center, with a capacity of 280 beds.
+As of the 2023 official estimate, the town has a population of 38,495.

 Culture

 The territory of modern-day Armavir is surrounded with many archaeological sites that are considered major centers of ancient Armenian civilization, including the nearby settlements of Metsamor, ancient Armavir, and ancient Argishtikhinili.

 Currently, Armavir is served by a cultural center, commonly known as the Red Club.
 It is also home to a music school, a school of arts, five public libraries, and a theatrical group.
 There is a private zoological/botanical garden at the northeastern vicinity of the town.